+Voting Items Board Recommend

-1. Election of Class I Directors
+1. Election of Class II Directors

 Nominees:

-- 1a.
-Daniel Janney

-- 1b Tim M. Mayleben

-- 1c.
-Mark E. McGovern, M.D., FACC, FACP

-- 1d.
-Tracy M. Woody

-The Board of Directors recommends you vote FOR proposals 2, 3 and 4.
+1a.
+Jeffrey Berkowitz, J.D.
+S For

+1b.
+Antonio M. Gotto Jr., M.D., D.Phil.
+For

+1c.
+Nicole Vitullo Ser For

-- 2. To approve the advisory resolution on the compensation of our named executive officers - To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2020 - 4.
-To approve the 2020 Employee Stock Purchase Plan
+2. To approve the advisory resolution on the compensation of our named executive officers Ser 6

+3. To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2021 Ser 60

-NOTE: The proxies are authorized to vote on such other business as may properly come before the meeting or any adjournment thereof
+NOTE: The proxies are authorized to vote on such other business as may properly come before the meeting or any adjournment thereof.